peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  security reasons, certain types are not supported even if they contain eligible getters.</li></ul> <p><b>REMARK:</b> .NET enumeration (<code>
  Enum</code>) constants could also have been converted to text strings with <code>
- toString()</code> , but that method will return multiple names if the given Enum object is a combination of Enum objects (for example if the object is <code>
+ toString()</code> , but that method will return multiple names if the specified Enum object is a combination of Enum objects (for example if the object is
- FileAccess.Read | FileAccess.Write</code>).
+ <code>FileAccess.Read | FileAccess.Write</code>).
 More generally, if Enums are
  converted to text strings, constants from Enum types with the <code>Flags</code>
  attribute, and constants from the same Enum type that share an underlying value, should not be passed to this method.</p><p>The following example